nextgis/docs_ngweb/source/webmaps_admin.rst

    :align: center
    :width: 16cm

-   Selection of “Web Map” action.
+   Selection of “Web Map” action

 Create resource dialog for a Web Map will open, see :numref:`admin_webmap_name`.